Cretezy/Noderize/docs/docs/introduction.md

 ## Build

-To build your app, simply run:
+To build your app, use the built-in `build` script:

 ```bash
 yarn build